Spicy Korean Chicken Stew (Dak Dori Tang or Dak Bokkeumtang)

 Calories: 568kcalCarbohydrates: 45gProtein: 48gFat: 24gSaturated Fat: 6gPolyunsaturated Fat: 6gMonounsaturated Fat: 9gTrans Fat: 0.1gCholesterol: 210mgSodium: 1392mgPotassium: 1550mgFiber: 9gSugar: 9gVitamin A: 9660IUVitamin C: 36mgCalcium: 126mgIron: 6mg

-Keyword Braised, chicken, Dak Dori Tang, Spicy
+Keyword Braised, chicken, Dak Dori Tang, Spicy, Stew

 Tried this recipe?Let us know how it was!